bricss/eslint-config-ultra-refined/README.md

 Ultra refined ESLint shareable config 📜
 ---
-This package provides all-purpose, extensible **[ESLint](https://eslint.org/)** config for `ES2024+` syntax.
+This package provides all-purpose, extensible **[ESLint](https://eslint.org/)** config for `ES2025+` syntax.
-With an emphasis on code readability and counterchecks against implicit flaws.
+With an emphasis on readability and counterchecks against implicit code flaws.

 ## Prerequisites